Affiliate links on Android Authority may earn us a commission. Learn more.

 Upcoming Marvel movies — Future films outside the MCU

-The Oscar-winning animated film Spider-Man: Into The Spider-Verse is getting a sequel and will once again cast Shameik Moore as the voice of Miles Morales, another version of Spider-Man from an alternate universe.
+The Oscar-winning animated film Spider-Man: Into The Spider-Verse is getting a sequel and will again cast Shameik Moore as the voice of Miles Morales, a version of Spider-Man from an alternate universe.
 Based on the teaser trailer, he will be thrown into the multiverse and encounter Spider-Man 2099, a future version of the web-slinger.

 That’s a look at all the upcoming Marvel movies that are due in theaters.
-We will update this post when we have more info on these films.
+We will update this post when we have more information on these films.